 The Earned Income Tax Credit or EITC is a tax credit for working families to help refund the some of the taxes (like FICA) that are taken off your paycheck.
 To qualify, you must have earned income from a job and meet certain income requirements.
 Because not everyone worker knows about the EITC, thousands of eligible families do not claim the EITC every year an lose out on money that could help pay for food and clothes and other bills or be saved for an emergency or a rainy day.

 Beginning in 2017, all EITC (and additional Child Tax Credit) returns will not be issued by the IRS until February 15th.
 This means if you file early, you should not expect to receive the refund in your bank account (or a check in the mail) until the end of the month.
-For more information, read this eEIC Flyer on the delay.

 There is both a federal EITC and a state EITC, so be sure to claim both!
 The Michigan EITC credit is equal to 6 percent of your federal credit for Tax Year 2016.
+To better understand how the EITC impacts Michigan communities, click here.

 EITC Eligibility Information for Tax Year 2016